The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Discussion

 \subsection{Summary}

 To summarize, we describe the chronology of embedded BBHs as they evolve hydrodynamically through the host AGN disk: \begin{itemize} \item \textit{Birth.} A pair of black holes are either born in the disk (typically $\gtrsim0.1-1\,{\rm pc}$), or they are dynamically captured.
 If the nuclear cluster harbors a black hole cusp, it is possible for the black holes to be initially captured at much smaller radii.
 As discussed in Section \ref{subsec:binary_ic}, it is unclear whether or not a black hole cusp will have been formed during the AGN phase of the SMBH, particularly for higher mass SMBHs where the relaxation timescale of the surrounding stellar population can be longer than the age of the Universe.
 For this reason, we find it more likely that BBHs first become embedded in the outer regions of the AGN disk. \item \textit{Accretion.} As an embedded BBH orbits prograde with the AGN disk, it will become engulfed in a gaseous wind that has an asymmetric velocity profile in the rest frame of the BBH.
 This is depicted in Figures \ref{fig:cartoon}, \ref{fig:agn_machw} and \ref{fig:largescale}, where the characteristics of the accretion flow are primarily defined by $\machw$, the Mach number of the wind in the BBH rest frame.
 At large $\machw$, the ram pressure of the wind dominates the accretion flow, and at small $\machw$ the accretion flow becomes Bondi-like.
 In the outer, Toomre unstable regions of an AGN disk, $\machw$ is often small enough that Bondi accretion provides an adequate approximation (Fig. \ref{fig:agn_machw}).
-When $\machw$ is large enough ($\gg 1$), the accretion flow becomes planar, likely resembling a pair of thin mini-disks and potentially opening a cavity in the AGN disk \citep{baruteau_2011,li_2021}.
+When $\machw$ is large enough ($\gg 1$), the accretion flow becomes planar, likely resembling a pair of thin mini-disks and potentially opening an annular gap in the AGN disk \citep{baruteau_2011,li_2021}.
 Our analysis is invalid in this regime, which likely holds for AGN disks that are geometrically thin and are hosted by lighter ($\sim10^6\,M_\odot$) SMBHs.
 This makes our results most salient for binaries embedded within the disks of heavier ($\gtrsim10^7\,M_\odot$) SMBHs.
-For most regions in the disk, a BBH will accrete at super-Eddington rates (Section \ref{subsec:binary_evo}); if the BBH accretes at the Eddington limit for $\gtrsim5\,{\rm Myr}$, it can double its mass. \item \textit{Inspiral.} The inspiral of the BBH is most strongly governed by mass accretion and drag, with drag contributing slightly more than mass accretion (Fig. \ref{fig:inspiral}).
+For most regions in the disk, a BBH will accrete at super-Eddington rates (Section \ref{subsec:binary_evo}); if the BBH accretes at the Eddington limit for $\gtrsim5\,{\rm Myr}$, it can double its mass. \item \textit{Inspiral.} The inspiral of the BBH is most strongly governed by mass accretion and drag, with drag generally contributing more than mass accretion (Fig. \ref{fig:inspiral}).
 In Section \ref{subsec:inspiral}, we provide analytic expressions with best-fit numerical coefficients that reasonably reproduce the inspiral rate measured in our hydrodynamic simulations.
-We find that typical BBHs, beginning their journey anywhere between $0.1$ and $2\,{\rm pc}$ in the AGN disk, will merge within $\approx 5-30\,{\rm Myr}$. \item \textit{Migration.} Concurrent to accretion and inspiral, embedded BBHs will migrate in the AGN disk (typically inwards).
-We find that BBHs that start at large distances from the AGN ($\gtrsim 1-2\,{\rm pc}$) may migrate only marginally, while BBHs beginning at $\lesssim 0.1-1\,{\rm pc}$ can migrate to $10^{-3}-10^{-2}\,{\rm pc}$ before merging.
+We find that typical BBHs, beginning their journey anywhere between $0.1$ and $2\,{\rm pc}$ in the AGN disk, will merge within $\lesssim 1-30\,{\rm Myr}$. \item \textit{Migration.} Concurrent to accretion and inspiral, embedded BBHs will migrate in the AGN disk (typically inwards).
+For the initial distances we considered ($0.5-2\,{\rm pc}$), we found that our BBHs migrated only marginally before merging.